Totogrisen/sahra_moseby.github.io/projects/bookSwap.md

 To thrift books isn’t a new concept, but based on a questionnaire with over 100 students, we realized there isn’t any good platforms for this purpose.
 Our goal was therefor to make an application with a design inspired by social media, which allowed students to sort syllabus based on class code, ISBN number, title, author, etc..

-We user tested a high-fidelity prototype on other students to see how they liked it and got great results.
+We user-tested a high-fidelity prototype on other students to see how they liked it and got great results.
 The bottom line was clear: the students of Bergen wants our app.